 View my full disclosure policy.

 I ordered 3 different papers I saw on Amazon, so I could decide at home which look felt the best with the rest of our house.
-You can find the one on the left HERE, center HERE and right paper HERE.
+The left paper, the center paper, and the right paper.

 - plain Ikea Besta unit or any other dresser

-- brass legs (HERE) which don’t come with screws so you have to buy #10 x 1″ wood screws (HERE)
+- brass legs which don’t come with screws so you have to buy #10 x 1″ wood screws

-- hardware (I’ve always wanted to use Chinese brass hardware so I chose this one HERE)
+- hardware (I’ve always wanted to use Chinese brass hardware, similar piece)

-- one roll of faux peel and stick grasscloth wallpaper (HERE)
+- one roll of faux peel-and-stick grasscloth wallpaper

 - large ruler